NSUR COIN (NSUR) Price Tops $0.0001 on Exchanges

-NSUR COIN (NSUR) traded flat against the US dollar during the 1-day period ending at 0:00 AM Eastern on October 2nd.
-In the last week, NSUR COIN has traded flat against the US dollar.
-NSUR COIN has a market capitalization of $98.60 million and approximately $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-One NSUR COIN token can now be purchased for $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
+NSUR COIN (NSUR) traded flat against the dollar during the twenty-four hour period ending at 7:00 AM ET on October 4th.
+During the last week, NSUR COIN has traded flat against the dollar.
+NSUR COIN has a total market capitalization of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
+One NSUR COIN token can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.